 Daniel M. Weeber was appointed Assistant Inspector General for Audits and Administration in July 2012.
 He directs the planning, execution and reporting of all audits for the Eastern Audits Division, which include the annual financial statement audit, information technology audits, special reviews, and performance reviews of the Department’s major programs.
 Mr.

-Sandra D. Bruce became the Assistant Inspector General for Inspections and Special Inquiries in November 2009.
-Ms. Bruce has full leadership responsibility for all aspects of the programs, operations, and policies of the Office of Inspector General's Office of Inspections.
-She leads a professional staff located in four geographical locations.
+Ms. Bruce became the Assistant Inspector General for Inspections in November 2009.
+She has full leadership responsibility for all aspects of the programs, operations, and policies of the Office of Inspector General's Office of Inspections.
+Ms. Bruce leads a professional staff located in four geographical locations.

 Michael S. Milner became the Assistant Inspector General for Investigation in July 2012.
 Prior to this he was Director of the Computer Crime Investigative Unit with the U.S. Army Criminal Investigation Command.
 Mr. Milner is responsible for the day-to-day operations of the Office of Investigations.